dipsankar-sinha/Wav2Vec2-ASR-Amharic-CV-16.1/README.md

 # Wav2Vec2-ASR-Amharic-CV-16.1
-This the code for fine tuning Wav2Vec2-Large-XLS-R-300M for building an ASR for Amharic Language using Mozilla Common Voice 16.1 Dataset.
+This is the code for fine tuning Wav2Vec2-Large-XLS-R-300M for building an ASR for Amharic Language using Mozilla Common Voice 16.1 Dataset.
 Implementation of the model to a web application using Gradio Library.
 - license: apache-2.0
 - Base Model: facebook/wav2vec2-xls-r-300m
 - Datasets: common_voice_16_1